Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{Why and how are AI generated tokens or interventions adopted or }{midtended}{~by the agent? }{At a first approximation, taken in the context of the examples of word suggestion or text completion, the adoption can be attributed to the predictive power of the generation.
-The generated word(s) are}{~those that the agent was about to use or would have used given other circumstances (a clearer mind, more time to recall, etc.).
+Why and how are AI generated tokens or interventions adopted or midtended by the agent?
+At a first approximation, taken in the context of the examples of word suggestion or text completion, the adoption can be attributed to the predictive power of the generation.
+The generated word(s) are those that the agent was about to use or would have used given other circumstances (a clearer mind, more time to recall, etc.).
 But these circumstances can be amplified further.
-Generative interventions might be adopted, or midtended, if the agent finds the generatively suggested information as a good approximation of what she could have found herself by doing some research or, and here we enter a complicated ground, had she read and understood some additional theory or author ~(e.g. the work of Guilles Deleuze). }{In fact, generative tokens can be midtended or made your ``own'', by cognitive proximity, comfortable familiarity and self-identification, or simply by trust, laziness or fear that one's own standards are lower than those produced by the AI system}\footnote{And here is where hallucinations, biases and reasoning errors are still preventing a generalised rolling down into the generative road.}
+Generative interventions might be adopted, or midtended, if the agent finds the generatively suggested information as a good approximation of what she could have found herself by doing some research or, and here we enter a complicated ground, had she read and understood some additional theory or author (e.g.\ the work of Gilles Deleuze).
+In fact, generative tokens can be midtended or made your ``own'', by cognitive proximity, comfortable familiarity and self-identification, or simply by trust, laziness or fear that one's own standards are lower than those produced by the AI system.\footnote{Generative AI systems like Gemini can handle up to 2 million token contexts and be accurately sensitive to their content when generating the output.}

-\subsection{Dimensions of generative midtended cognition}
+\subsection{Dimensions of Generative Midtended Cognition}